 Subject to any order under section 103B, the proprietors of the lots in a two-lot scheme, or their respective duly appointed proxies, constitute a quorum for a general meeting of the strata company for that scheme.

-[Section 50B inserted by No. 58 of 1995 s.
+[Section 50B inserted: No. 58 of 1995 s.
 48.]

 51. Relief where unanimous resolution or resolution without dissent required